clxyify/Address-Rebaser/README.md

 Our final value will be `2F3F230` or in better usage, `0x02F3F230`, and that will be our final result.

 # Usage for Rebasing?

+Lua - First line 'address', replace with decimal format address and run 'magic()'.

+C# - Jump to function 'Rebase', 1st argument with decimal format address and run.

+C++ - Line 7 or 0x333F230 must be replaced with a hex or decimal format address.